 In the plot, I placed the crosshairs over the point where the 95% lower bound crosses zero on the y-axis.
 The software displays the values for this point in the upper-left corner of the graph.
 The results tell us that we need an X of 47.1836 to obtain a Y greater than zero with 95% confidence.

 As I noted earlier, this dataset is particularly conducive to visual analysis.
 What if we have fewer data points that aren’t so consistently arranged?

 I randomly sampled 50 observations from the complete data set and created the fitted line plot below.

 With this dataset, it’s hard to determine the answer visually.
 Prediction intervals really shine here.
 Even though the sample is only 1/20th the size of the full dataset, the results are very close.
 Using the crosshairs again, we see that the answer is 41.7445.

-Example of Using Prediction Intervals with Multiple Regression
+Example of Using Prediction Intervals with Predictive Analytics

 The previous models have only one independent variable, which allowed us to graph the model and the prediction intervals.
 If you have more than one independent variable, you can’t graph prediction intervals, but you can still use them.

-We’ll use a regression model to decide how to set the pressure and fuel flow in our process.
+We’ll use a regression model as an example of predictive analytics in order to decide how to set the pressure and fuel flow in our process.
 These variables predict the heat that the process generates.
 Download the CSV data file to try it yourself: MultipleRegressionPrecision.
 The regression output is below.

 To prevent equipment damage, we must avoid excessive heat.
 We need to set the pressure and fuel flow so that we can be 95% confident that the heat will be less than 250.
 However, we don’t want to go too low because it reduces the efficiency of the system.